Denys-Yashyn/Lichess-Stats-Tracker/README.md

 `.gitignore` — Configured to prevent local caching files (`__pycache__`), virtual environments (`venv`), and the confidential `.env` file from being exposed publicly.

 `LICENSE` — Licensed under the permissive MIT License.

+`config.json` — A configuration file to easily manage target users and tracking modes without modifying the core script.